 It is our goal to build relationships with students, educators, administrators and community members to ensure that arts education is accessible to all.

-for more information or to book Broadway Beat for your school or community, contact our Education Director Kyle LeMaire to start planning your residency today.
+for more information or to book an In-school Residency for your school, contact our Education Director Kyle LeMaire to start planning your residency today.

 Why Arts Education is Important